 You bought a new or used car that includes a written warranty guaranteeing its performance.
 Great!
 If your car breaks down or malfunctions, you can always send it back to the manufacturer or its agent for repair.
 If your car spends more time in the repair shop than is reasonable, however, it’s difficult to see what good the warranty is doing you, even though technically the manufacturer is fulfilling its end of the bargain.
-That’s exactly the problem that the California Lemon Law is designed to remedy.
+That’s exactly the problem that the Lemon Law in California is designed to remedy.

 Under the Lemon Law (part of the Song-Beverly Consumer Warranty Act), you are entitled to a replacement vehicle or a refund of the purchase price if the requirements of the law are met.
 It is meeting those conditions, and convincing a manufacturer, judge or arbitrator that they have been met, that causes disputes and typically necessitates the involvement of a qualified attorney.

 The Requirements of the Lemon Law